GandalphSnaxx/Music-WLED-Controller/readme.md

 # Music WLED Controller
 Hi!
 Welcome to another one of my for fun projects!
-I have fallen in love with the WLED program by Aircookie.
+I have fallen in love with the WLED program by Aircookie (https://github.com/Aircoookie/WLED/wiki).
 My only issue with this wonderful LED program is that I cant sync the LEDs to songs when I host a party (pre-covid of course)!
 Well I decided to give this issue a go myself.
 So far, I have this dedicated PCB that incldes all the possible peripherials that work with WLED.
 This PCB works with other music visualiser programs I have used, I just need to merge these programs together.
 ## Included on the PCB
 * 5-18V Input (The voltage is passed through to the LED screw terminal so make sure the voltages match!)
 * Power LEDs